 Note: Students must have earned a cumulative GPA of 2.00 or better by the end of their second academic year of enrollment, regardless of whether or not they have completed enough credits to attain junior class standing.

 Those students who receive scholarship or grant funding from Monmouth University must also meet certain standards for cumulative grade point average as follows:

 Financial aid at Monmouth University is awarded to students for the entire academic year or summer session.
 Academic progress for all aid recipients is reviewed at the conclusion of the spring semester.
 If a student has not met all of the requisite standards, the student will be ineligible to receive federal, state, and/or institutional funds.
-Students who are deemed ineligible will be offered the opportunity to submit an appeal for reinstatement of their aid eligibility; refer to the Appeals section below for the appropriate procedure.
+Students who are deemed ineligible will be offered the opportunity to submit an appeal for reinstatement of their aid eligibility; refer to the section below for the Appeals procedure.
 (Please note that submission of an appeal for reinstatement of financial aid does not constitute an appeal for academic reinstatement to the University.)